hugopprd/Project_corona_locator/README.md

 - Date: 15-01-2021

 ## Objective
 Showing the development of relative coronacases per inhabitant (normalization) in the Netherlands.
 Visualize it per city and apply some statistics to show interesting corona development trends.
 Do something like a city-ranking system.
+Show relative corona development for each municipality.

 ## Datasets
 **Corona cases table**